MechanicalRabbit/DataKnots.jl/doc/src/vectors.md

     salary_offs = [1, 2, 3, 4, 4]
     rate_offs = [1, 1, 1, 1, 2]

-The pairs of element of offset vectors are wrapped as `BlockVector` objects.
+The pairs of element and offset vectors are wrapped as `BlockVector` objects.

     salary_col = BlockVector(salary_offs, salary_elts, x0to1)
     rate_col = BlockVector(rate_offs, rate_elts, x0to1)